Attack on Convoy AN 14: Background

 When the Italo-Greek War commenced between Fascist Italy and Greece on 28 October 1940, the British began to send aircraft and stores through the Aegean Sea to support the Greek war effort.
 The Greek government provided the Allies with tugs, harbour vessels and a naval base for the British Mediterranean Fleet at Suda Bay in Crete.
-Greece and Britain had concluded a co-operation agreement in January 1940, which secured commercial relations and made the Greek merchant fleet available for the transport of war supplies to the Allies, before the Italo-Greek War began.
+Greece and Britain had concluded a co-operation agreement in January 1940, which secured commercial relations and made the Greek merchant fleet available for the transport of war supplies to the Allies, before the Italo–Greek War began.

 Prelude

-Italian forces
+Italian navy

-Since the beginning of the war with Britain in June 1940, Italian naval forces in the Dodecanese had limited capacity to supply garrisons.
+Since the declaration of the war with the Allies on 10 June 1940, Italian naval forces in the Dodecanese were limited in their capacity to supply garrisons.
 Most stores were carried by submarine and aircraft but the expedient was insufficient and the Italians began to use coastal ships.
 The ships ferried 4500 LT of supplies to the Dodecanese, even after the closing of the Corinth Canal during the Italo-Greek War.
 A flotilla of torpedo boats were deployed in the area by the Regia Marina in December 1940, under the command of captain Francesco Mimbelli, to reinforce the ships around Rhodes and Leros, whose naval base of Porto Lago (Lakki) was the main base of the Regia Marina in the Aegean.